sriosq/Road_to_SC_QSM/README.md

 # Susceptibility Phantom of the Spinal Cord
-Repository following Project Managment for the Brainhack project - summer 2024
+Repository for the Brainhack project - summer 2024

-In this repository you will find the spinal cord data from 3 patients.
-Acquisition parameters are under the megre2d_5echoes_monopolar.pdf

-The data is being worked in unison with the Sepia Toolbox [1].

 # Background